veres-one/docs.veres.one/docs/agreements/maintainer.md

-This Software Maintenance Agreement is made effective as of March 01, 2018, by and between The Veres One Project ("Veres One Project" or "Service Recipient") of VERES_ONE_PROJECT_ADDRESS, and Veres One LLC ("Veres One Maintainer" or "Service Provider") of 203 Roanoke Street W, Blacksburg, Virginia 24060.
+This Software Maintenance Agreement is made effective as of March 01, 2018, by and between The Veres One Project ("Veres One Project" or "Service Recipient") of VERES_ONE_PROJECT_ADDRESS, and Blockchain Architectural Services LLC ("Maintainer" or "Service Provider") of 203 Roanoke Street W, Blacksburg, Virginia 24060.

 ## DESCRIPTION OF SERVICES